Malta in the Junior Eurovision Song Contest 2021: Competing entries

-Artists were able to submit their entries between 26 July and 5 September 2021, with the plan originally being to select 12 competing participants, to be announced on 19 September 2021.
+Artists and songwriters were able to submit their entries between 26 July and 5 September 2021, with the plan originally being to select 12 competing participants, to be announced on 19 September 2021.
 However, due to the unprecedented high number of submissions, 20 shortlisted songs were revealed on 19 September, which were cut down to twelve in the following week.

 Final

-The final will take place on 16 October 2021 at the Robert Samut Hall in Floriana, hosted by Elaine Saliba Bonnici.
+The final took place on 16 October 2021 at the Robert Samut Hall in Floriana, hosted by Elaine Saliba Bonnici.
 The winner was selected by the votes of a jury panel (50%) and public televoting (50%).
 The jury consisted of Maltese Junior Eurovision Song Contest 2015 winner and Eurovision Song Contest 2021 entrant Destiny Chukunyere, singer Maxine Pace and musician Sigmund Mifsud.
 The interval act featured Destiny performing "Je me casse".

 "My Home" performed by Ike and Kaya was announced as the winner of the national final.
 The song was composed by Cyprian Cassar and lyricised by Owen Leuellen and MUXU.
 The duo previously participated in the competition Malta's Got Talent in 2020, where they were praised for their energy and musicality.
 They achieved 4th place in the competition.
 Kaya had also participated in Malta Junior Eurovision Song Contest as a solo act in 2020, with the song "Made of Stars".